juju/docs/src/en/help-azure.md

 we'll assume that 'interactive' has been chosen.

 !!!
 Note:
-    For guidance on the manul method, see
+    For guidance on the manual method, see
     [Manually adding Azure credentials][manually-adding-azure-credentials].
+Use
-Use this method if the interactive option fails, or if you want to automate the configuration process.
+    this method if the interactive option fails, or if you want to automate the configuration process.

 You then will be asked for your subscription id.
 In the example above, it is